Writer-Sonic/Ai-Writer-/README.md

-# AI Writer: SEO Toolkit & Chat: Privacy Policy
+# AI Writer: Generative AI & Chat
-Last Updated: September 17, 2024
+Last Updated: October 6, 2024

-Welcome to AI Writer: SEO Toolkit & Chat: Privacy Policy.
+Welcome to AI Writer: Generative AI & Chat: Privacy Policy.
 This Privacy Policy outlines our practices regarding the collection, use, processing, and disclosure of personal information provided by users of our app, which is available on the Play Store and Apple Store.
 We are committed to protecting your privacy and managing your personal information transparently and securely.

 1. Information We Collect & How We Use It

 1.1 Primary Account Information

-    Required Information: To access our app, users are required to authenticate via a social provider such as Gmail or Apple Sign-In.
-These providers share with us a unique user identifier (UID), which is essential for creating and maintaining your user profile.
+- Required Information: To access our app, users are required to authenticate via a social provider such as Gmail or Apple Sign-In.
+These providers share with us a unique user identifier (UID) and your email address, which are essential for creating and maintaining your user profile.
-    Purpose: The UID is used for authentication, verifying user identity during each session, and ensuring data privacy.
+- Purpose: The UID and email address are used for authentication, verifying user identity during each session, and ensuring data privacy.
-    Sharing: We do not share this UID with third parties except when necessary to facilitate authentication or comply with legal requirements.
+- Sharing: We do not share this information with third parties except when necessary to facilitate authentication or comply with legal requirements.

 1.2 User-Generated Content

-    Chat Data: We collect and store the content of your conversations within our app, including text inputs and image uploads.
+- Chat Data: We collect and store the content of your conversations within our app, including text inputs and image uploads.
-    Purpose: This data is used to enhance functionality, provide customized responses, and optimize user experience.
+- Purpose: This data is used to enhance functionality, provide customized responses, and optimize user experience.
-    Retention and Access: Your chat history is stored securely and is accessible only to you and select personnel who require access to fulfill our service obligations or when legally mandated.
+- Retention and Access: Your chat history is stored securely and is accessible only to you and select personnel who require access to fulfill our service obligations or when legally mandated.

 1.3 Device Information

-    Data Collected: We gather information about the devices used to access our app, device types, and operating systems.
+- Data Collected: We gather information about the devices used to access our app, including device types and operating systems.
-    Firebase Installation ID: Our app uses Firebase SDK, which automatically collects a Firebase Installation ID.
-This ID is used solely for app functionality and is not used for advertising or tracking purposes.
+- Firebase Installation ID: Our app uses Firebase SDK, which automatically generates and collects a Firebase Installation ID.
+This ID is linked to your user profile and email address when you're signed in.
-    Purpose: This information is used to diagnose system issues, enhance app performance, and support crash analytics efforts.
+- Purpose: This information is used to diagnose system issues, enhance app performance, and support crash analytics efforts.
-    No Advertising: We do not use any advertising services in our app, and we do not collect or use data for advertising purposes.
+- No Advertising: We do not use any advertising services in our app, and we do not collect or use data for advertising purposes.

 1.4 Usage Data

-    Data Collected: Information about product interactions and usage patterns.
+- Data Collected: Information about product interactions and usage patterns.
-    Purpose: This data helps us understand user behavior and improve our services.
+- Purpose: This data helps us understand user behavior and improve our services.

 2. Use of Information

 The information we collect is used to:

-    Provide and maintain the AI Writer: SEO Toolkit & Chat: Privacy Policy service Process and handle user interactions within the app Analyze and improve the service
+- Provide and maintain the AI Writer: Generative AI & Chat service
+- Process and handle user interactions within the app
+- Analyze and improve the service
-    Respond to user inquiries and provide customer support Send important service-related notifications
+- Respond to user inquiries and provide customer support
+- Send important service-related notifications
-    Comply with legal obligations
+- Comply with legal obligations
+- Potential future marketing communications (see section 11)

 3. Data Safety and Device Identifiers